Posted: 2 years ago, last updated 2 weeks ago.

 You have to hold a trigger button to see the resources on the head up display.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to The Red Lantern or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to The Red Lantern in how they play or their theme.
 These are good alternative games to The Red Lantern, or are a younger rated alternative for players not ready for PEGI 16 or ESRB TEEN games.